npm27/lrd/README.md

 ## To install lrd:

+The following steps will install the development version of *lrd*.
+CRAN release coming soon!

     1: Install devtools if you do not have it. install.packages(devtools)

     2: With devtools installed, you can then install domo by executing the following: